-b.
-Sarah Jean Perkins, 15 March 1947, Columbus, Georgia, USA.
-Carn was raised in Atlanta, where her parents encouraged her at the age of four to sing in the church choir and to take piano lessons.
-Indeed, to this day, she is an accomplished performer on piano, clarinet and bassoon.
-She first revealed her formidable musical talents as a teenager on a morning radio talk show, Today In Georgia, when she sang ‘Misty’ to the accompaniment of Errol Garner's piano.
+Soul singer Jean Carn (later Jean Carne) was raised in Atlanta, where her parents encouraged her at the age of four to sing in the church choir and to take piano lessons.
+(Indeed, for decades she remained an accomplished performer on piano, clarinet, and bassoon.)
+She first revealed her formidable musical talents as a teenager on a morning radio talk show, Today in Georgia, when she sang "Misty" to the accompaniment of Erroll Garner's piano.
 After winning a music scholarship to Morris Brown College, she learned to play almost every instrument in the orchestra.
-Her recording career began in 1971 with her then husband Doug Carn, and together they made three albums for Black Jazz Records that brought widespread recognition, built upon by touring engagements across the USA.
-At this stage Carn was often praised for being one of the first African American women to define her own voice and image, rather than being moulded by the industry.
+Her recording career began in 1971 with her then husband, Doug Carn, and together they made three albums for Black Jazz Records that brought widespread recognition, built upon by touring engagements across the country.
+At this stage Carn was often praised for being one of the first African-American women to define her own voice and image, rather than being molded by the industry.
 Afterwards, she performed with Duke Ellington, the last vocalist to do so before his death.
-She then teamed up with Norman Connors for four acclaimed albums, contributed ‘Reach For It’ to George Duke's Gold album and sang on the first two albums by Earth, Wind And Fire.
+She then teamed up with Norman Connors for four acclaimed albums, contributed "Reach for It" to George Duke's gold album, and sang on the first two albums by Earth, Wind & Fire.